Accessibility Statement

 Technical information about this website’s accessibility

-West Yorkshire Casualty Prevention Partnership aims to improve this website by making it as accessible as is reasonably possible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+West Yorkshire Safety Camera Partnership is committed making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is therefore partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA Standard, due to the non-compliances listed below.

 We know that some parts of this website are not fully accessible.